 GFA began supporting ministry in the slums in 1999.
 In 2019, GFA and its partners worldwide reached out to 872 slums in 16 Asian nations, including Sri Lanka, Bangladesh and Nepal.
 This included the installation of 5,428 toilets, 380,000 mosquito nets distributed and 300,000 blankets given to the poor.

-Gospel for Asia is already serving in many of these poor areas, identifying specific needs and blessing families with items that help them fight the burden of poverty.
-Investing in these families makes community growth and development possible.
+Gospel for Asia is already serving in many of these poor areas, identifying specific needs in these communities and blessing families with items that help them fight the burden of poverty.
+This often takes the form of essential requirements, like the need for a community for safe, clean drinking water.
+Investing in helping these families and their neighborhoods often make community growth and development possible.

 Expansion to Africa

 GFA's work in Africa begins with GFA World Child Sponsorship in the slums of Kigali, the capital of Rwanda.
 This expansion will also include training national missionaries, clean water projects, medical ministry, education for the underprivileged, women’s empowerment, and community development projects.
 GFA plans to expand ministry to six other nations in Africa during the next few years.